ChrisBeechamHigh/behold_service/readme.txt

 Security measures
 =================

+Look at e.g. using HTTPS for communication between client and service, using WSGI Server or secure load balancer

 Application performance
 ========================

-In AWS can configure GPU type and number of GPUs for improved throughput
+In AWS can configure GPU type and number of GPUs for improved throughput.
+Also can configure larger AWS instance type

 See documentation below about number_of_gpu setting, number_of_gpu should usually match number of assigned